brandonroberts/angular/aio/content/getting-started/index.md

 1. Define a `data` property in the `ProductService` class that contains product list data.
 2. Add a `getAll()` method using the `of` method to return the products from the data property.

 The complete code is below.
-Tip: You can use the icon at the top right of the code example box to copy the code to the clipboard.
+Ensure that `@Injectable` includes `providedIn: 'root'`.

 *JAF: StackBlitz doesn't create @Injectable with providedIn: 'root'.*